Zengxingtao0315/RTEP_smart_flowerpot/README.md

 ## Description
 The intelligent flowerpot is designed to help you to ensure the plants optimal growth.
 With sensors, it can monitor your plants’ temperature, humidity and light level.
 It features a built-in screen that expresses the mood of your plants through emoji and real-time statistics to remind you what you should do to take good care of your lovely plant.
 Meanwhile, we have built a website interface to monitor and observe real-time condition of your plant remotely.
+# Main implementation logic
+The implementation of this project consists mainly of two separate threads.
+One thread reads the sensor data every second and the other thread is a big loop that constantly refreshes the data on the display.
+There is also a verify function that constantly checks whether the running state is normal or not, if the sensor reads the data timeout, it will get a TIMEOUT state, then the verify function will shut down the currently running main thread and restart the main thread.
+Of course, when the initialisation fails, the same operation will be performed.

 ## Features
 1) Visual expression of plants' mood